ShPakvel/simple_navigation_renderers/README.md

 Specific options used in the example:

 * `:split` - Use it to split first level item link with caret.
 If you add `split: true` option to item, then caret itself will toggle first level submenu and link will have standard behaviour, instead of toggle submenu.
 You can use `:split` only with first level items, for the rest it will not do anything.
+* `:navbar_text` - Use it as `navbar_text: true` to add Bootstrap 'navbar-text'.
-* `:divider` - Use it to add Bootstrap divider before item. if you add `divider: true` option to first level item, then it will first create addition li-tag with `divider-vertical` Bootstrap 2 class and after that create li-tag for item itself.
-(You can add `divider-vertical` class to Bootstrap 3 - see below) For the second level item and deeper it will create li-tag with class `divider` (the same in Bootstrap 2 and 3)
+* `:divider` - Use it to add Bootstrap menu divider. if you add `divider: true` option to first level item, then it will create li-tag with `divider-vertical` Bootstrap 2 class.
+(You can add `divider-vertical` class to Bootstrap 3 - see below).
+For the second level item and deeper it will create li-tag with class `divider` (which exists in both, Bootstrap 2 and 3).
-* `:header` - Use it to add Bootstrap menu header.
-If you add `header: true` option to item, then all parameters, except `:name` and `:divider` option, will be ignored.
+* `:header` - Use it as `header: true` to add Bootstrap menu header.
 You can use `:header` only with submenus, for the first level items it will not do anything.
 * `:name hash` - Use it in place of `:name` if you want.
 Hash can have three keys: `:text`, `:icon` and `:title`, which is only recognized.
 You can use it together or separatly, but at least one of `:text` and `:icon` parameters should be provided.
 For example:
   * `{text: "News", icon: "fa fa-fw fa-bullhorn"}` will create Font Awesome icon and add text after it (name of the item)
   * `{icon: "glyphicon glyphicon-book", title: "Info"}` will create Bootstrap icon with title without any text after it